Panmixia: Background information

 In a panmictic species, all of the individuals of a single species are potential partners, and the species gives no mating restrictions throughout the population.
 Panmixia can also be referred to as random mating, referring to a population that randomly chooses their mate, rather than sorting between the adults of the population.

 Panmixia allows for species to reach genetic diversity through gene flow more efficiently than monandry species.
 However, outside population factors, like drought and limited food sources, can affect the way any species will mate.
 When scientists examine species mating to understand their mating style, they look at factors like genetic markers, genetic differentiation, and gene pool.

 Panmictic species

-Pantala flavescens is considered as a global panmictic population.
+Pantala flavescens forms a global panmictic population.

-A panmictic population of Monostroma latissimum, a marine green algae, shows sympatric speciation in southwest Japanese islands.
-Although panmictic, the population is diversifying.
-Dawson's burrowing bee, Amegilla dawsoni, may be forced to aggregate in common mating areas due to uneven resource distribution in its harsh desert environment.
-Pantala flavescens should be considered as a global panmictic population.
+Dawson's burrowing bee (Amegilla dawsoni) may be forced to aggregate in common mating areas due to uneven resource distribution in its harsh desert environment, resulting in sufficient gene flow to maintain panmixia.

+The globe skimmer dragonfly (Pantala flavescens) is considered a global panmictic species.